The Amber Room: Born From Vanity, Reborn From National Pride

-Without the amber working skills of the Danzig craftsmen, builders resorted to mirrors and pilasters (columns sent into walls) to fill the space between the panels, and a painting to simulate an amber mosaic atop the walls and narrow spaces between the pilasters.
+Without the amber-working skills of the Danzig craftsmen, builders resorted to mirrors and pilasters (columns sent into walls) to fill the space between the panels, and painting to simulate an amber mosaic atop the walls and in the narrow spaces between the pilasters.

-The craftsmen managed the task, not without mishaps, and the room served the regent well until she, once again, ordered the panels to be removed and sent to the newly built Catherine Palace in Tsarskoye Selo, about 20 miles outside St. Petersburg.
-The room she selected was literally three times the area of the original and took another 37 years (until 1780) to complete the first Amber Room.
+The craftsmen managed the task, not without mishaps, and the room served the regent well until she, once again, ordered the panels to be removed and sent to the newly built Catherine Palace in Tsarskoye Selo, about 20 miles outside St Petersburg.
+The room she selected was literally three times the area of the original and took another 37 years (until 1780) to complete.

-The Amber Room remained an integral part of the Catherine Palace through the following century and the 1917 revolution, until 1941 when invading Nazi soldiers burned the palace and seized the amber panels and adornments, claiming they were German-made works of art.
-The army unit, which included art historians, packed up the entire contents of the room in three days and put the panels on display in German-held Koningsberg until 1945 when allied armies began bombing the city.
+The Amber Room remained an integral part of the Catherine Palace through the following century and the 1917 revolution, until 1941, when invading Nazi soldiers burned the palace and seized the amber panels and adornments, claiming they were German-made works of art.
+The army unit, which included art historians, packed up the entire contents of the room in three days and put the panels on display in German-held Konigsberg until 1945 when Allied armies began bombing the city.

 An account by a German officer tells of the hurried efforts to pack up the room panels yet again and ship them out of harm’s way.
-He was apparently the last person to see the original Amber Room panels as they never reached their destination and, despite periodic tabloid reports of discovering the lost room (usually with a wildly exaggerated price attached to it), no one has ever located them.
+He was apparently the last person to see the original Amber Room panels, as they never reached their destination and, despite periodic tabloid reports of the discovery of the lost room (usually with a wildly exaggerated price attached to it), no one has ever located them.

-The Soviet government approved a plan in 1979 to recreate the room, which it deemed a national treasure, and appointed the researchers Alexander Zhuravlov and Alexander Krylov to begin the groundwork.
-They literally had to pick up pieces – a few amber bits found in the Koningsberg site -- plus work from a set of grainy black and white photographs and a single color slide to determine the design and color scheme of the original room.
-Three years of examining other amber artifacts and analyzing the photographs to discern color patterns from black and white photographs were necessary before any work could begin.
+The Soviet government approved a plan in 1979 to recreate the room, which it deemed a national treasure, and appointed researchers Alexander Zhuravlov and Alexander Krylov to begin the groundwork.
+They literally had to pick up the pieces – a few amber bits found in the Konigsberg site – and worked from a set of grainy black and white photographs and a single colour slide to determine the design and colour scheme of the original room.
+Three years of examining other amber artefacts and analysing the black and white photographs to discern colour patterns were necessary before any work could begin.

-The Soviet government provided the amber from the Baltic deposit gratis, as a “state resource.”
+The Soviet government provided the amber from the Baltic deposit gratis, as a “state resource”.
 The amber studio, headed by Marina Trutanova and Boris Igdalov, faced several challenges.
-No one knew the composition of the adhesive or the dyes and treatments used to color the material, especially for the decorative elements.
-Through a system of educated trial and error, the studio craftsmen managed to replicate the 18th century techniques used in the panels’ construction.
+No one knew the composition of the adhesive or the dyes and treatments used to colour the material, especially for the decorative elements.
+Through a system of educated trial and error, the studio craftsmen managed to replicate the 18th-century techniques used in the panels’ construction.
 Progress was slow and with only 40% of the room completed, world events again intervened: the Soviet government dissolved and no more funds were available for the reconstruction.

-The unfinished project languished seven years through the turmoil and fiscal problems of the new Russian Republic, but in 1999 a corporate angel arrived – the German energy company Ruhrgas agreed to put an additional $3.5 million toward the project, provided it was completed by April, 2003.
+The unfinished project languished for seven years through the turmoil and fiscal problems of the new Russian Republic, but in 1999 a corporate angel arrived – the German energy company Ruhrgas agreed to put an additional $3.5 million toward the project, provided it was completed by April 2003.